Pat Meyer

-Pat Meyer (born April 5, 1972) is an American football coach, currently the offensive line coach for the Pittsburgh Steelers of the National Football League (NFL).
-He formerly served as the offensive line coach for the Carolina Panthers.
+Pat Meyer (born April 5, 1972) is an American football coach who is currently the offensive line coach for the Buffalo Bills of the National Football League (NFL).
+He formerly served as the offensive line coach for the Pittsburgh Steelers, and the Carolina Panthers.

 Playing career

 After being a five-sport letterman at Girard High School in football, wrestling, basketball, baseball and track, Meyer played college football for Colorado State as an offensive lineman from 1991–1994, earning All-Western Athletic Conference honors for three consecutive years, and in his final season, Meyer played four different positions.
 He was later signed by the Arizona Cardinals in 1995, and played for the St. Louis Stampede of the Arena Football League the following season.

 Coaching career

 Early coaching career

 In 1997, Meyer became a graduate assistant for the Memphis Tigers, and later worked in the school's strength and conditioning department, and spent five months in 2000 as the director.
 Meyer later joined the NC State Wolfpack as the head strength and conditioning coach, and in 2004, he was named head of the entire athletic department's strength programs, which he would hold until 2006, in which he joined Florida State as strength coach.
 In 2008, Meyer joined his alma mater as the offensive line coach, and became the offensive coordinator in 2011.
 In 2012, Meyer joined the Canadian Football League's Montreal Alouettes as the offensive coordinator/offensive line coach.
 During the season, the Alouettes finished third in the league in scoring with 26.6 points per game, was tied for first in touchdowns with 51 and fewest sacks allowed with 30.